leonardojulius/REST-API-Testing-using-Postman/README.md

 POST REQUEST

-11. Instert below using POST method in postman
+11. Insert below using POST method in postman

     ```
      {